cdiener/govitae/README.md

 govitae
 ======

-Render JSON résumés with Go.
+Render résumés with Go.
+Write it once and render it on the Go.

 Current status
 -------------

 - [x] schema implemented
+- [x] JSON parser working
-- [x] parser working
+- [x] YAML parser working
-- [ ] text output working
+- [x] text output working
+- [x] Latex output working
 - [ ] HTML output working
-- [ ] Latex output working

 What it does
 -----------

-Write your cv once in JSON and have it rendered by govitae in various formats:
+Write your cv once in JSON or YAML and have it rendered by govitae in various formats:

 - a nice looking web page
 - a minimal but stylish text version